briandconnelly/nicheconstruct/paper/02_methods.md

 Subpopulations are first seeded at all patches with size $S(p_{0})$ and cooperator proportion $p_{0}$.
 The population is then thinned to create empty patches.
 Each individual survives this bottleneck with probability $\sigma$.
-Starting from this state, simulations then proceed for $T$ cycles, where each discrete cycle consists of subpopulation growth, mutation, migration, and dilution.
+Starting from this initial state, simulations then proceed for $T$ cycles, where each discrete cycle consists of subpopulation growth, mutation, migration, and dilution.
 Dilution thins the population to support growth in the next cycle.
 Each individual remains with probability $d$, regardless of allelic state.